-Some songs are born from a little riff, a lyric or a group of chords, but my favorite songs are the ones that come out of a spontaneous jam.
+Some songs are born from a little riff, a lyric or a group of chords.
+But my favorite songs are the ones that come out of a spontaneous jam.
 There really is nothing cooler than the ability of a group of musicians to all be on the same page and be able to work out what could almost be a completed song through a single jam session.
 Such is the story with this week’s Flashback Friday.

 A New Year had just begun.
 It was now 1991, and I was now living in the city of Hacienda Heights, in California.
 After leaving the band New Day, and my latest band attempt, Fable, had not been as successful as I would have liked.
-The group couldn’t seem to find a bass player, or a lead vocalist.
-Where the band did flourish was it’s music.
+The group couldn’t seem to find a bass player or a lead vocalist.
+Where the band did flourish was its music.
 Dave and I stretched the boundaries of our songwriting with a number of pretty interesting tunes.
 But we weren’t able to keep the fire burning.
 So it was decided to end the project.
 We would walk away on good terms, but there would now be a musical void in my life.

-With no official projects at hand, I spent most of my time just writing more songs, and trying to teach myself to sing.
+With no official projects at hand, I spent most of my time just writing more songs and trying to teach myself to sing.
 Then one fateful night, a chance viewing of my favorite cable access TV show, Hollywood Showcase for Bands, would change everything.

 My first band, New Day had competed on the show, “Hollywood Showcase for Bands” the previous year, and had somehow managed to make it all the way to the show’s top ten a year later.
 These final ten bands would compete in a sort of ‘battle of the bands’.
 With the winning band taking home over $12,000 in cash and prizes.
 Unfortunately, there was no longer a band called New Day.
-I had left the band a while back.
+I had left the band a year before.
 Then the band itself just dissolved.
 I didn’t have a band any longer either.
 Fable had also seen its demise.
 So watching the show.
 I laughed at the irony.
 All that work and no band to compete in the showcase.

-It wasn’t until the next morning when I thought, if I didn’t have a band to compete in this showcase, why not put one back together.
-I would call Dave, Rob and Xavier and see if they would all be willing to be the ‘New’, New Day.
+It wasn’t until the next morning when I thought if I didn’t have a band to compete in this showcase, why not put one back together.
+I would call Dave, Rob, and Xavier and see if they would all be willing to be the ‘New’, New Day.
 Their answers were a resounding, yes!

 The reunion was pretty cool initially, and out of it was born a number of new tunes.
 One of them was the song ‘Winter’.
 The song was literally created in a single take.